hunterf2278/sep10-freedom-project/prep/content.md

      * Its a non-proft literary arts organization
      * You can take classes that last three-hour writing sessions
      * Each class can incude one or more of these formats, workshops(students submit work for critique from the teacher and class), craft discussions(students submit work for critique from the teacher and class), Reading(class engages in close study of one or more works), and generative writing(students create new work during class or from assignments).
      * Youth programs: Young writers cohort and Scribes Summer Camp.

+ * 3rd google search: What is some software that people in writing use?

 ## Part B: possible future technology